 - What is the connection between the two?

-We have already answered the first question: walking in the light means living under the controlling desire for God instead of the world—the kind of life you live if you see things the way God sees them and share his values.
-But note, it is a "walk"—that is, a way of life, not just an idea, not just a "position" in Christ (as some might say).
+We have already answered the first question: walking in the light means living under the controlling desire for God instead of the world — the kind of life you live if you see things the way God sees them and share his values.
 Walk means life.

 2. What does it mean to be cleansed by the blood of Jesus from all our sin?

 Does it mean that as we walk in the light, the blood of Jesus keeps us from sinning?
 Or does it mean that as we walk in the light, the blood of Jesus covers and nullifies our sinning?
 In other words, does it refer to progressive sanctification or to the on-going experience of justification?

 “Walking in darkness means being controlled by desires for this world instead of desires for God.”